 On 12 January Dr. Simon Adams, Global Centre for the Responsibility to Protect Executive Director, delivered oral evidence at a United Kingdom House of Commons Foreign Select Committee inquiry on the situation of mass detentions in Xinjiang.
 Dr. Adams’ remarks focused on the commission of possible crimes against humanity and war crimes by the Chinese government against the ethnic Uighur population and other Turkic Muslims in Xinjiang Uighur Autonomous Region, what the UK’s obligations are under the responsibility to protect in this case and what the UK government could do work to end the atrocities.
 A recording of his testimony can be found here.
 The full transcript of his testimony can be found here.

 This evidence was given as a follow up to written evidence given to the Foreign Select Committee in October 2020.
 See the full submission of evidence below.
+See the full report of the UK Foreign Affairs Committee here.

 This submission was prepared by the Global Centre for the Responsibility to Protect – an independent organization that focuses on conducting research, analysis and advocacy in relation to mass atrocity crimes.
 The Global Centre is the leading international authority on the responsibility to protect (R2P), and since its inception in 2008 it has expanded and deepened global support for the norm.
 The Global Centre plays a unique role at the United Nations (UN) as the only organization carrying out monitoring, research and advocacy on all current and potential mass atrocity situations around the globe, as well as working with governments, the UN Security Council and Human Rights Council to translate this research into actionable policy responses.
 This submission has been prepared by Dr. Simon Adams, Executive Director, and Ms. Nadira Kourt, Program Manager.